espressif/esp-hosted/esp_hosted_ng/README.md

 ## 3.1 User Guide

 This section explains how to setup and use Wi-Fi and BT/BLE.
+This section assumes the network interface name as wlan0, if wlanX is already available in host, next available number will be assigned.

 ### 3.1.1 Wi-Fi